-Having kids has dramatically improved Sophie White's health since she now quite literally needs to flee the house to escape her kids
+Having kids has dramatically improved Sophie White's health since she now – quite literally – needs to flee the house to escape them...

 The Man and I have often remarked on how living with small children is exactly like living with wild animals.

 Without the faeces everywhere of course... oh wait.